List of NHL rivalries: Anaheim Ducks vs. San Jose Sharks

 The Ducks–Sharks rivalry has been going since 1993 when the Ducks came into existence.
 The rivalry got heated when the two faced each other in the 2009 Stanley Cup playoffs.
 The Ducks won the series 4–2.
 Both teams met again in the 2018 playoffs, where the Sharks swept the Ducks 4–0 in the first round.

-As of the end of the 2024–25 season, San Jose leads the regular season record, 81–63–4–18, and the playoff record, 6–4 against Anaheim.
+As of the end of the 2025–26 season, San Jose leads the regular season record, 83–64–4–19, and the playoff record, 6–4 against Anaheim.

 Battle of Alberta: Calgary Flames vs. Edmonton Oilers

 The Battle of Alberta is the bitter rivalry between the Calgary Flames and Edmonton Oilers.
 The two teams are based in the cities of Edmonton, the provincial capital of Alberta, and Calgary, the province's most populous city.
 Most often it is used to describe sporting events between the two cities, although this is not exclusive as the rivalry predates organized sports in Alberta.
 The rivalry peaked during the mid-late 1980s, as from 1983 to 1990 the Western Conference only had two different champions, both being Calgary and Edmonton.
 They frequently played each other in the playoffs, with three series going seven games.
-Edmonton won the Stanley Cup in 1984, 1985, 1987, 1988, and 1990.
-Calgary won the Stanley Cup in 1989.

-As of the end of the 2024–25 season, Calgary leads the regular season record, 131–110–18–7, while Edmonton leads the playoff record, 23–12.
+As of the end of the 2025–26 season, Calgary leads the regular season record, 134–111–18–7, while Edmonton leads the playoff record, 23–12.

 Calgary Flames vs. Vancouver Canucks

 The Canucks–Flames rivalry is a rivalry between the Vancouver Canucks and Calgary Flames.
 The two teams have played in the same division since the 1981–82 NHL division realignment.

-As of the end of the 2024–25 season, Calgary leads the regular season record, 135–88–26–20, and the playoff record, 21–17 against Vancouver.
+As of the end of the 2025–26 season, Calgary leads the regular season record, 137–89–26–20, and the playoff record, 21–17 against Vancouver.

 Edmonton Oilers vs. Los Angeles Kings

-The rivalry between the Edmonton Oilers and Los Angeles Kings was known to be one of the most fierce matchups of the late 1980s and early 1990s.
-The two teams have played in the same division after the Oilers were instated into the NHL following the dissolution of the WHA in 1979.
+The rivalry between the Edmonton Oilers and Los Angeles Kings features two teams whom have played in the same division after the Oilers were instated into the NHL following the dissolution of the WHA in 1979.
 Both teams quickly became fierce divisional opponents with frequent playoff matchups occurring, in addition to the notorious trade of Wayne Gretzky and Marty McSorley.
 Both the Kings and Oilers have combined for seven Stanley Cups between them.
 Both teams have met in the playoffs eleven times.

-As of the end of the 2024–25 season, Edmonton leads the regular season record, 108–90–30–4, and the playoff record, 40–20 against Los Angeles.
+As of the end of the 2025–26 season, Edmonton leads the regular season record, 109–91–30–5, and the playoff record, 40–20 against Los Angeles.